BFCmath/HousePrice_Kaggle/README.md

 + Effectively using corr_matrix to choose features
 + First time implemente ExtraTree to extract features
 + Combined both early stoping and SearchCv to fine tune

+about my note:
++ learn more about some new plots
++ some new definitions in statistic
++ scipy

+about my remade:
++ apply Graident Boosting
++ skip the data analysis